ksaadDE/CoronaWashNews/README.md

 * Helping others
 * Giving it a nicer Design than we did

-If your changes hitting the points below in a peaceful way, please feel free to contact us.
+If your changes breaking the (not allowed) points below in a peaceful way, please feel free to contact us.
 A written approval for specific usages is possible.

 ### Not allowed:
 * Fake News